CommunityToolkit/WindowsCommunityToolkit/docs/animations/Blur.md

     ![Use Case 1 Output](https://github.com/Vijay-Nirmal/UWPCommunityToolkit/blob/DocImprovements/docs/resources/images/Animations/Blur/Use-Case-1.gif)

-- Use this to create chaining animations with other animations
+- Use this to create chaining animations with other animations.
+Visit the [AnimationSet](\AnimationSet.md) documentation for more information.

     **Sample Code**
     ```csharp